-Last fact-checked: 22 February 2020
+Last fact-checked: 9 October 2020

 Looking at knee replacements in Bangkok?
 Find out how to book your treatment with Medical Departures and take advantage of our Best Price Guarantee when booking at any of our partner clinics in the Thai capital.

 A knee replacement should last for 15-20 years, providing it is not put under too much strain, and is looked after properly.

-Osteoarthritis is the most common reason for knee replacement, but other medical conditions, including hemophilia, rheumatoid arthritis, gout and injury may also require knee replacement surgery.
+Osteoarthritis is the most common reason for knee replacement, but other medical conditions, including haemophilia, rheumatoid arthritis, gout and injury may also require knee replacement surgery.
 If you have undergone steroid injections and physiotherapy and your mobility or pain has not been reduced enough for you to take part in everyday activities without discomfort, then knee replacement may be an option.

-Thanks to globalization and the fact that training is becoming more standardized throughout the world, and the newest and best techniques adopted quickly, medical staff here are just as capable of performing surgery to the same high standards of any of their counterparts in Western countries.
+Thanks to globalization and the fact that medical training is becoming more standardized throughout the world, and the newest and best techniques adopted quickly, medical staff here are as capable of performing surgery to the same high standards of any of their counterparts in Western countries.

-Medical Departures is pleased to partner with some of the best clinics in Bangkok, and make it our business to ensure we are happy with the standards employed before we list them on our website.
+Medical Departures is pleased to partner with some of the best clinics in Bangkok, and we make it our business to ensure we are happy with the standards employed before we list them on our website.
 We conduct personal visits, and background checks of doctor qualifications and professional memberships, as well as legal/criminal records.
 All of this, alongside patient testimonials, gives us - and you - a clear picture of the clinics and doctors with confirmed information so that you can decide for yourself what’s right for you.